mzwoelfer/landesparteitag-reden-hessen-2024/README.md

 # Grüne Hessen Landesparteitag 2024 SpeechAnalyzer
 Get speeches of Landesparteitag of the GRÜNE Hessen 2024.

+- DATA_AGGREGATION: Get speeches from livestream. + Summary, buzzwords and transcript
+- WEBPAGE: Display speeches on a webpage

 ## Prerequisites
 Create a Python3 Virtual Environment.